 When planning your next event, or ordering supplies and materials, please consider visiting the UW Business Diversity Program website, which will connect you to local, small, and minority- / women-owned businesses.
 These businesses are certified with the Washington State Office of Minority and Women’s Business Enterprises and provide networking opportunities at the UW.
 The site includes contact information for local caterers (most with a UW contract) and restaurants on the Ave.
 Procurement Services, which is the UW purchasing entity, highlights businesses that have a UW contract and/or have been identified as diverse suppliers.
 As stated in the Board of Regents’ policy, the UW Business Diversity Program, "ensures that inclusiveness and equity of opportunity guide the business practices of the UW."

-Lectures, workshops, training, reference materials
+Lectures, training, reference + resource materials

 - UW Climate Survey